 > The July package, summaries of meetings, and the agreed framework.

-After the framework: modalities back to top
+After the framework: modalities

 The framework had settled some political questions, such as whether to negotiate the end of export subsidies.
 In many other issues, it gave broad political direction to the negotiations, such as an outline of the approach for cutting tariffs.
 Many technical details now needed to be sorted out so that members can move to the next set of political decisions that need to be taken later in this phase, and agree on “full modalities”.
 And so, when work resumed in October 2004, after the summer break, members got down to the task.

 Week-long negotiations meetings were initially scheduled almost every month from October 2004 to July 2005.
 By November, a pattern had emerged.
 The formal meetings (the formal “Special Sessions” of the Agriculture Committee), usually at the end of the week, were mainly for taking decisions and for members to put some of their comments on the record.
 Informal meetings (informal “Special Sessions”) were for general comments and assessments, and for first readings of each technical issue.
 Consultations at a more technical level (“open-ended” consultations, meaning all members could attend, in a smaller room) allowed delegates to go into some highly specialized questions in greater detail.
 Some delegates said they benefited from hearing the discussion among their more specialist colleagues.
 Chairperson Tim Groser described these consultations as the “centrepiece” of the technical phase.
 He emphasised the need to use a smaller room in order to produce a friendly and workmanlike atmosphere, even if this put some limits on the number of people each delegation could have in the room.
 Specialist consultations among a smaller, representative group.
 Here specialists would delve deeper into the issues raised in the larger meetings, in order to contribute to the larger technical consultation, which would remain the “centrepiece”.